-Different network has different cost of gas fees.
+The different network has different cost of gas fees.
 From the image below, you can tell that Ethereum Network (ERC20) has the highest gas fee.

 If you’re looking to save on gas fees, BEP20 or BEP2 will be a better choice.

-We will be using BEP20 network to withdraw from binance for this Demo.
+We will be using BEP20 network to withdraw from Binance for this Demo.

-Now that you have identified which network you can use to withdraw from binance, head on over to your SafePal App.
+Now that you have identified which network you can use to withdraw from Binance, head on over to your SafePal App.

 You’ll need to add the cryptocurrency with the same network that you have chosen on Binance.
 Make sure you have selected the correct coin with the right network.